hmu332233/IssueCal/README.md

 4. **Subscribing to the Calendar URL**: Once you have your IssueCal calendar URL, you can easily subscribe to it using popular calendar applications such as Google Calendar and Apple Calendar.
 Check the ["Subscribing to the Calendar URL"](#setting-up-github-pages-calendar-url) section for detailed instructions on how to do this.

 ## Create a repository from the template
-You can click on the following link to generate a repository using the template: Create a new repository from hmu332233/IssueCal
+You can click on the following link to generate a repository using the template: [**Create a new repository**](https://github.com/hmu332233/IssueCal/generate) from `hmu332233/IssueCal`.
-.
-Alternatively, you can visit the IssueCal repository on GitHub and click on the "Use this template" button on the top-right.
+Alternatively, you can visit the [IssueCal repository on GitHub](https://github.com/hmu332233/IssueCal) and click on the "Use this template" button on the top-right.

 In both cases, the next steps are:

 1. Enter a name for your new repository.
-2. Important: Check "Include all branches".
-3. Click on "Create repository from template".
+2. Click on "Create repository from template".

 ## Setting Up GitHub Pages (Calendar URL)